-- New testing tools: Risk-based testing analysis and recommendations.
-Dynamic/smart test sets whose test cases are live updated based on a set of user-controlled criteria.
+- New testing tools: Dynamic/smart test sets whose test cases are live updated based on a set of user-controlled criteria.

-- Enhanced source code management: Improved branch functionality, including the ability to tie a branch to a sprint or release.
+- Enhanced source code management: the ability to tie a branch to a sprint or release.
 Code review tools built into the application.